If you’re eligible for compensation, CalVCB can pay for your recovery expenses. But we only reimburse for expenses not covered by another source.

 CalVCB cannot reimburse applicants for the following expenses:

-• Expenses submitted more than seven years after they are incurred.
+- Expenses submitted more than three years after they are incurred.
 Exceptions are:

 * This does not make a person ineligible, but it does stop payment for expenses incurred during the period above.